 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 It's hard to beat Virginia Tech if you wish to study General Agriculture.
 Graduates of the Agriculture program make around $39,930 in their early career salary and $73,852 in their mid-career salary.
-Blacksburg, Virginia is an ideal location for learners who enjoy the fast-paced city life.
+Want a large student body?
+This college has over 20,000 students on campus.